isabella232/kendo-react-animation/docs/fundamentals.md

 To set a custom CSS class to the element that wraps all animated components, use the `className` property.

-> The Animation component renders a default `k-animation-container` CSS class that can also be used for styling.
+> The Animation renders a default `k-animation-container` CSS class that can also be used for styling.

 ![Custom CSS](images/custom-css.png)